-Did you know that Almanzo Wilder was born near Malone, N.Y.?
-Or that Charles Ingalls was born in Cuba, N.Y.?
+Did you know that Almanzo Wilder was born near Malone, NY?
+Or that Charles Ingalls was born in Cuba, NY?
 Celebrate the writings of one of the most popular writers of 19th-century frontier life with Laura Ingalls Wilder Day on Aug.
-2-3 and learn more about Laura's ties to Western New York.
+6 & 7 and learn more about Laura's ties to Western New York.

-Commemorated through two television series and 10 novels, Laura Ingalls captured the imagination of girls of every age.
-For the museum’s seventh year hosting this fun-filled and historic weekend, special guests will include the following:
+Commemorated through two television series and ten novels, Laura Ingalls captured the imagination of girls of every age.

 Laura Ingalls Wilder weekend is arguable the most fun-filled and action-packed weekend offered at the museum!
-You won't want to miss the following activites offered throughout the historic village:
+Please note: we will not be able to feature a children's fashion promenade in 2016 but we encourage everyone to dress up and join us for the following activities offered throughout the Historic Village:

 Activities change from year to year.
 Some activities featured in this video may not be available in 2017.

 GCVM is now CLOSED